zhzh2001/cs536-blogpost/README.md

 ### Details of Sending and Receiving a UIPI.

+Before an interrupt is sent, the application sets up a route for the interrupt using system calls. allocates the UPID and takes a pointer to the user-level interrupt handler, `register_sender(...)` allocates an entry in the UITT.
+The sender can then use `senduipi` to post an interrupt.
+Figure 1
+illustrates the end-to-end process of sending and receiving a posted
+UIPI:

 ![**Architecture view of UIPI:** *UIPI is largely implemented in microcode.
 The sender communicates the UIPI vector through shared memory (UPID).
 Steps described in
 § 3.2*](figures/fig_uipi_end_to_end.png)

-Before an interrupt is sent, the application sets up a route for the interrupt using system calls. allocates the UPID and takes a pointer to the user-level interrupt handler, `register_sender(...)` allocates an entry in the UITT.
-The sender can then use to post an interrupt.
-Figure 1
-illustrates the end-to-end process of sending and receiving a posted
-UIPI:

-() The sending core looks up the receiver's UPID in the UITT, updates the UPID's (PIR) to reflect the vector being sent, and sets it's outstanding interrupt (ON) bit, indicating an interrupt is pending. (), The sending core reads the APICID and vector of the receiving core from the UPID, and writes it to interrupt command register (ICR).
-This causes the local APIC to send an interrupt to the receiving core. () The IOAPIC sends the interrupt message over the system bus to the local APIC on the receiver.
-The local APIC notifies the core by raising an interrupt signal line. () The receiving core issues a full pipeline flush and starts executing a microcode procedure called *notification processing* that reads the user interrupt vector from the UPID of the current thread, saves it in a dedicated register (UIRR), and clears the outstanding notification bit in the current threads UPID. () The core executes the *user interrupt delivery* microcode procedure.
+❶ The sending core looks up the receiver's UPID in the UITT, updates the UPID's (PIR) to reflect the vector being sent, and sets it's outstanding interrupt (ON) bit, indicating an interrupt is pending. ❷, The sending core reads the APICID and vector of the receiving core from the UPID, and writes it to interrupt command register (ICR).
+This causes the local APIC to send an interrupt to the receiving core. ❸ The IOAPIC sends the interrupt message over the system bus to the local APIC on the receiver.
+The local APIC notifies the core by raising an interrupt signal line. ❹ The receiving core issues a full pipeline flush and starts executing a microcode procedure called *notification processing* that reads the user interrupt vector from the UPID of the current thread, saves it in a dedicated register (UIRR), and clears the outstanding notification bit in the current threads UPID. ❺ The core executes the *user interrupt delivery* microcode procedure.
 It pushes the stack pointer, PC, and user vector onto the stack.
 It clears the user interrupt flag (UIF) disabling interrupt delivery for the handler.
 It updates the UIRR to show the interrupt has been processed.
-And finally, it jumps to the user-level interrupt handler specified in the register. () The handler executes. () The handler executes a , popping the stack pointer and PC from the stack, and sets the user interrupt flag (UIF), re-enabling interrupt delivery, and resuming normal control flow on the receiver.
+And finally, it jumps to the user-level interrupt handler specified in the `UINT_Handler` register. ❻ The handler executes. ❼ The handler executes a `uiret`, popping the stack pointer and PC from the stack, and sets the user interrupt flag (UIF), re-enabling interrupt delivery, and resuming normal control flow on the receiver.